jincyjos22/Diabetes-Progression-Prediction-ANN/README.md

 - Loaded the Diabetes dataset from Scikit-learn.
 - Checked for missing values.
-- Normalized features using StandardScaler.
+- Normalized the features using StandardScaler.
-- Prepared data for model training.
+- Prepared the data for training and testing.

 ### 2. Exploratory Data Analysis (EDA)

-- Examined dataset structure and statistics.
+- Examined dataset structure and summary statistics.
 - Visualized feature distributions.
-- Analyzed correlations between features and target variable.
+- Analyzed relationships between features and target variable.
-- Generated plots for better understanding of the data.
+- Generated correlation heatmaps and plots.

 ### 3. ANN Model Development